yieldenjoyer/YieldLooping/README.md

 ETH:0x523bB94BFe5cf47087eB5556D5ed00515cdC487e - can send any eth token (USDT/USDC/ETH/etc)
 SOL:8UDYmi9Fw7Kg8p8K1xTc2pnViPswVga9vHmTvgwqFBzw
 SUI:0xb9726c6024e577684eaeb4670ea97a387b4de558558c3694a62da6179a5ac121
-# PT Looper — Self-Custodial Leveraged Pendle PT, Any Market
+# PT Looper — Self-Custodial Leveraged Pendle PT, Any Market with Aave/Morpho or Euler

 One-transaction leveraged fixed-yield on **any Pendle PT market**: flash/atomic borrow → mint PT+YT at par → PT as collateral on a money market → borrow to settle → done.
 The YT (yield + points leg) goes straight to your wallet.
 Close unwinds everything in one transaction, also at par.